jonnew/cyclops/README.md

 _really_ controlling the amount of light you deliver during 1P imaging or optogenetic stimulation.

+If you have questions or comments, please come talk on the [open-ephys slack](http://open-ephys.slack.com) in the #cyclops channel.

 ### Features
 - Ultra-precise
 - High power